The tropical critical point and mirror symmetry: Introduction

-In the context of mirror symmetry for flag varieties there appears to be a favoured anti-canonical divisor.
-Namely if it is a full flag variety then this divisor is the union of all Schubert and opposite Schubert divisors.
-Some time ago Victor Ginzburg asked the question, what is the associated line in the $2\rho$-representation (given that the elements of the $2\rho$-representation can be interpreted as sections of the anti-canonical bundle by the Borel-Weil construction).
-Indeed, from the perspective of representation theory, it is completely surprising that there should be a distinguished line in the middle of the $2\rho$-representation.
+In the context of mirror symmetry for flag varieties there appears to be a favoured anti-canonical divisor -- for example the union of all Schubert and opposite Schubert divisors in a full flag variety.
+This leads to an interesting question which the second author was asked by Victor Ginzburg: What is the associated line in the $2\rho$-representation?
+(Given that the elements of the $2\rho$-representation can be interpreted as sections of the anti-canonical bundle by the Borel-Weil construction.)
+Indeed, from the perspective of representation theory it is surprising that there should be a distinguished line in the middle of the $2\rho$-representation.

-An answer to the question of Ginzburg is given in a precursor \cite{Judd:Flag} to this paper and involves computing the tropical critical point of Berenstein and Kazhdan's `potential function’ $W^{\lambda}_{BK}$ from their theory of geometric crystals \cite{BeKa}.
-Namely \cite{Judd:Flag} proves the uniqueness and existence of a positive critical point in the special case of $W^{\lambda}_{BK}$, and shows that the special basis element in the $2 \rho$-representation is indexed by this tropical critical point for $\lambda=2\rho$, which is a lattice point in a Gelfand-Zetlin polytope.
+An answer to the above question of Ginzburg's is given for $SL_n/B$ in a precursor \cite{Judd:Flag} to this paper and involves computing the tropical critical point of Berenstein and Kazhdan's `potential function’ $W^{\lambda}_{BK}$ from their theory of geometric crystals \cite{BeKa}.
+Namely \cite{Judd:Flag} proves the uniqueness and existence of a positive critical point over $\KK$ for $W=W^{\lambda}_{BK}$.\footnote{Here $\lambda$ is a dominant weight for $SL_n$ and $W^\lambda_{BK}$ agrees with the superpotential for $SL_n/B$ with quantum parameters $q_i$ set to $t^{\left<\lambda,\omega_i^\vee\right>}\in \KK$, where $\omega_i^\vee$ is the $i^{\rm {th}}$ fundamental co-weight.
+In particular, it is represented by a positive Laurent polynomial with coefficients in $\KK$.} Moreover it is shown that this tropical critical point for $\lambda=2\rho$ picks out a lattice point in the associated Gelfand-Zetlin polytope and precisely indexes the special basis element in the $2 \rho$-representation corresponding to the anti-canonical divisor from above.
 We note that the Berenstein-Kazhdan potential function agrees with the superpotential mirror dual to the flag variety given in \cite{R}.
 Thus this result fits into the framework of mirror symmetry.

 The second precursor to the present paper is a paper of Galkin~\cite{Galkin} related to Jacobi rings and quantum cohomology.
 Like our paper, Galkin's paper also generalises a result for the superpotential of a flag variety.
 Namely it proves the analogue of our Theorem~\ref{t:mainintro} with $\KK$ replaced by $\R$.
-This had previously been done just for the superpotential of a flag variety in \cite{rietschNagoya}.
+This had previously been done specifically for the superpotential of a partial flag variety $SL_n(\C)/P$ (expressed via the Laurent polynomials from \cite{Givental:QToda,BCFKvSPF}) in \cite{rietschNagoya}.